-At the Painted Turtle Farm's Community Garden and Training Center, students together with low-income and immigrant families work together to:
+At the Painted Turtle Farm's Community Garden, students and 25 immigrant families work together to:

 1) share food traditions, grow vegetables and create a discourse on sustainable agriculture